 Books that I recommend to anyone, engineer or manager.

 - The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter.
-When joining a new company, your perception is shaped massively in your first 3 months and it takes a lot of work to change that perception later.
+When joining a new company, your perception is shaped massively in your first 3 months.
+It takes a lot of work to change that perception later.
 This book is a practical guide on how to be conscious in focusing on getting up to speed, faster.
 (My rating: ★★★★★)